Skip to main content Skip to main navigation Skip to search

 Rum Jungle Organics – Benefits of a biosecurity plan - English

-Speaking from experience, Rum Jungle Organics, the Department of Agriculture, Water and the Environment’s 2018 Farm Biosecurity Producer of the Year, discuss regenerative farming methods and the benefits of adhering to biosecurity protocols to maintain certified organic status, and how those practices help control pests, diseases and weeds.
+Speaking from experience, Rum Jungle Organics, the Department’s 2018 Farm Biosecurity Producer of the Year, discuss regenerative farming methods and the benefits of adhering to biosecurity protocols to maintain certified organic status, and how those practices help control pests, diseases and weeds.

 Download